faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 could acknowledge some messages before the restart, by writing them to the page cache, which is not synchronized immediately to disk.
 If the producing was made with `acks=leader`, the leader didn't wait for `ISR` before acknowledging, which when followed by the shutdown could end up with a data loss.
 But in our case, the producer used `acks=all`.
 The leader waited for all current `ISR` before acknowledging.
 This means that the new leader from the current `ISR` had to have all acknowledged messages - no data loss.

-In all cases I used `replication.factor=4`, but is up to you to decide what redundancy you want to have.
-The higher the number of replicas, the higher producing availability for `ack=leader`, and higher possibility of increasing `Min-ISR`.
-Larger `Min-ISR` positively affects consistency for `akcs=all`.
-But remember that higher number of replicas indicates higher network, storage, CPU utilization.
-The brokers have much more work to do because of the replication.
-And finally, the end-to-end latency will increase too.